ossf/wg-best-practices-os-developers/docs/SCM-BestPractices/github/README.md

 multiple organizations and repositories.
 * **Operations** team tasked with applying policies as part of their work managing assets on GitHub.
-* **GitHub Enterprise Server admin** who wants to improve the security posture for their server.
+* **GitHub Enterprise administrator** who wants to improve the security posture for their enterprise.

 ## Recommendations